clyip08-lab/ecommerce-funnel-analysis/docs/methodology.md

 This illustrates an important distinction:

-**business priority does not automatically imply sufficient evidence for driver attribution.**
+**business priority does not automatically imply sufficient evidence for deeper driver analysis.**

 ---